US-MFG-Demo/k8s-dapr-hack/Assignment07/README.md

 > For this assignment you'll use a file-based local secret store component.
 Local stores are meant for development or testing purposes.
 Never use them in production!

+> Alternatively, you can implement Azure KeyVault as your secret store in this assignment.

 Another way of using secrets, is to reference them from Dapr configuration files.
 You will use both approaches in this assignment.

 To learn more about the secrets building block, read the [introduction to this building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/) in the Dapr documentation.
 Also, checkout the [secrets chapter](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/secrets) in the [Dapr for .NET Developers](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/) guidance eBook.